 Richard Tofel, President, ProPublica

-Participants immersed in their sessions were quickly confronted with the challenge of how to make survival work for institutions now, while also thinking expansively about the future, the potential solutions that emerge, and how those solutions could benefit some or hurt others at the expense of the overall resilience of independent journalism.
+Participants immersed in their sessions were quickly confronted with the challenge of how to make survival work for institutions now, while also thinking expansively about the future, the potential solutions that emerged, and how those solutions could benefit some or hurt others at the expense of the overall resilience of independent journalism.

 The result were ideas and actions that fall into three broad categories.
 We did indeed spend considerable time on our most immediate problem reflected in the section titled “How to Get the Money… and Who From.”
 We also considered the immediate and longer-term issues seen in the section “Building Infrastructure to Support Individual Journalists, Outlets and the Sector”.